jonzarecki/TimeConvert/README.md

 2. **Date Conversion**:
    - Select any date text
    - Right-click and choose "Convert Date" from the context menu
-   - The ISO format will be copied to your clipboard
-   - A toast notification will show the converted date
+   - A toast notification will show the converted date in both localized and ISO formats

 ## Supported Date Formats